Common Name: hackberry

-The hackberry can grow to heights of 40' to 75' tall and reach diameters of 10" to 36".
-When grown in the open the crown is generally symmetrical especially with care.
-Its bark is a unique grayish brown, covered in narrow corky ridges that are wart-like.
+When hackberry is grown in the open the crown is generally symmetrical.
+The bark is a unique grayish brown, covered in narrow corky ridges that are wart-like.
 Leaves are simple lanced shapes, they grow alternately on the stem.
 They have an asymmetrically formed base that tapers to points and has sharply serrate margins.
-Gree colored in summer turning to yellow in fall.
-They have a berry-like drupe, 1/4" to 1/3" in diameter.
-They have thin, purplish skin with sweet yellowish flesh.
-They ripen in September and frequently hang on the tree most of the winter, which provides an important food supply for several wildlife species.
+The leaves are green in summer turning yellow in the fall.
+Hackberry has a berry-like drupe, 1/4" to 1/3" in diameter.
+The drupes have thin, purplish skin with sweet yellowish flesh.
+They ripen in September and frequently hang on the tree most of the winter.

 Where it grows:

-The hackberry prefers alkaline soil and moist, well-drained soil, in full sun to partial shade.
+The hackberry prefers moist, well-drained alkaline soil and in full sun to partial shade.
 It will tolerate dry sites that experience occasional drought, wet sites that experience occasional flooding, and clay soils.
-It will tolerate road salts and can be used on roadways.
+Hackberry will also tolerate road salts and can be planted near roadways.

 How it’s used:

-Hackberry trees are widely used in the urban environment of Minnesota.
+Hackberry trees are widely used in the urban environment.
 They have a tolerance for most urban conditions and thrive where others will not survive.
 If properly maintained and pruned from an early age, these trees make fine specimens.

 This tree is well used by wildlife songbirds, migrant birds, game birds, and nesting birds utilize this tree for its fruit and cavities.
 It is also used by game mammals and in the urban setting squirrels and other small mammals.